Becket (law firm): Other litigation activities

-Since 2022, the firm represents Yeshiva University, a Modern Orthodox Jewish university in New York City, in a case where undergraduate students sued the university for refusing to recognize an LGBTQ student group.
-A New York court ruled that the university must recognize the undergraduate Pride Alliance in June, 2022; the university appealed to the U.S. Supreme Court in an attempt to block the ruling in August, 2022.
+In 2022, the firm began representing Yeshiva University, a Modern Orthodox Jewish university in New York City, in a case where undergraduate students sued the university for refusing to recognize an LGBTQ student group.
+A New York court ruled that the university must recognize the undergraduate Pride Alliance in June, 2022; the university appealed to the U.S. Supreme Court in an attempt to block the ruling in August 2022.

 Another significant area of litigation for Becket has been land use by religious organizations.
 Becket brought the first case under the Religious Land Use and Institutionalized Persons Act, and has been involved with such litigation throughout the United States.

+In 2021, Becket began representing the Apache Stronghold, a group of Arizona Apaches who sued the United States government to prevent the opening of a Copper Mine in Oak Flat, Arizona, a location sacred to Apaches.
+In September 2024, Becket petitioned the U.S. Supreme Court to overturn an appellate court ruling allowing the federal government to build a copper mine on an Apache worship site.
+Becket argues that the government would be violating the First Amendment's guarantee of freedom of religion if the mine is developed.
+If a mine is built, it will create a crater two miles wide and 1,000 feet deep that would destroy the Apache worship site located in the Oak Flat Campground.

 While Becket typically litigates in favor of religious liberty claims, it occasionally intervenes in favor of the state to oppose free exercise challenges.
 One example came when Jewish plaintiffs challenged Indiana's restrictive abortion statutes after Dobbs v.
-Jackson Women's Health Organization, claiming that Indiana's laws limiting abortion infringed on Jewish religious belief (which the plaintiffs contended, in accord with the views of most American Jews, require that abortion be available in most or all situations).
+Jackson Women's Health Organization, claiming that Indiana's laws limiting abortion infringed on Jewish religious belief (which the plaintiffs contended require that abortion be available in most or all situations).
 In contrast to their normally broad defense of religious liberty claimants, Becket here argued that the Jewish plaintiffs, who had won a preliminary challenge in lower court, were "insincere" in their stated religious beliefs and that even if their religious beliefs were sincere Indiana was justified in overriding them to protect "innocent life".